||"dawnbreak in the west"|

 There are a number of ideas floating around the ReactoSphere, as this link-chart helpfully points out.
 I'll start from the top and work turnwise.

 Economists.
 The good news (for this group) is that I do consider economics.
 We got: a cursory study of the leather trade; a more in-depth view of the slave trade; the Near-Eastern communication links over land and sea; the sudden conversion of Arab raiders to owners of landed estates; the ban on trade for Arabs; the need for Muawiya to mint a coinage: I spent a lot of time and effort in understanding the Arab economy.
 The bad news?
-The book is Marxist.
-In its defence, it's Marxist like Bernard Lewis was Marxist: it's an historian's Marxism, that looks less into whether there should be a class-struggle, and more into whether the people involved think they're in a class-struggle.
+The book has Marx.
+In its defence, this has Marx like Bernard Lewis had Marx: it's an historian's Marxism, what Beale calls Marxianism, that looks less into whether there should be a class-struggle, and more into whether the people involved think they're in a class-struggle.
 See "Ethno-Nationalists" below for that.

 Masculinity.
 About all I got here, is the notion that Arab patriarchy was an import from the Jews.